NYCI STEAM School 2019

 - Benefit from a creative space to reflect on your practice, energise, and network with peers, which in turn will create a better service to your young people.

-- Be eligible to apply for a €5,000 Scientist in Youth Work Residency grant* and supported with the application process through an interactive information session.
+- Be eligible to apply for a €5,000 STEAM in Youth Work residency grant scheme * and supported with the application process through an interactive information session.

 - Practice design and scientific processes and consider how to apply them to deliver high-quality STEAM learning experiences in youth work.